Graz city trip

 Gothic spiral staircase

-Another special attraction, neat and petite, is a double spiral staircase in a castle that was built between 1438 and 1453 by Emperor Frederick III.
+Another notable attraction, neat and petite, is a double spiral staircase in a castle built between 1438 and 1453 by Emperor Frederick III.
 This Gothic artwork almost looks like an optical illusion.
 The “stair of reconciliation” consists of two opposite spiral staircases, which briefly flow together on each floor and then separate again.

-Nowadays the building is the seat of the government of the Styria region.
-Entrance to the staircase is free of charge.
+Nowadays, the building is the seat of the government of the Styria region.
+The entrance to the staircase is free of charge.

 Address: Hofgasse 15 8010 Graz.